-What Exactly is a Surcharge?
+What Exactly Is a Surcharge?

 Most Common Types of Surcharges

 Depending on what state you live in, a surcharge can also be caused by a state-mandated fee.
-A state fee is not within your control and is a requirement by the state.
-No-fault states often require you to pay extra for medical coverage and it is possible for the charge to referred to as a surcharge.
+A state fee is not within your control and is a requirement of the state.
+No-fault states often require you to pay extra for medical coverage and it is possible for the charge to be referred to as a surcharge.

 Traffic violations like speeding tickets or reckless driving offenses will be caught by your carrier and the surcharge will be applied.
 This system of checking and adding the charge is totally automated.

 What You Can Do About It

 But there are other options sometimes available, and they all involve picking up the phone to talk to your insurance agent and discuss the situation.
 Sometimes, all you need to do is ask the company to remove the surcharge and if you are a loyal customer, they might grant your request.